ChengZhuSci/Database-JAES0011/README.md

 DOI registered for Database-JAES0011 via Crossref: https://doi.org/10.58473/ChengZhuSci0002

-The Database/Dataset DOI registered via ChengZhu Science can be retrieval from international databases, including Web of Science, Scilit database, etc.
+The Database/Dataset DOI registered via ChengZhu Science can be retrieval from international databases, including Web of Science, Scilit database, PlumX, etc.

 Reference: Liu Huan (2024).
 Exploring the formation of ocean current and the underlying hydrology.
 Journal of Astronomy and Earth Sciences (ISSN2958-4043).
 2024 (12). https://doi.org/10.58473/JAES0011